 The preparation of our financial statements requires us to make estimates and assumptions affecting the reported amounts of our assets, liabilities, revenues and expenses.
 If these estimates or assumptions are incorrect, it could have a material adverse effect on our results of operations or financial condition.
-Generally accepted accounting principles in the U.S. are subject to interpretation by the Financial Accounting Standards Board, the American Institute of Certified Public

-Accountants, the SEC, and various bodies formed to promulgate and interpret appropriate accounting principles.
+Generally accepted accounting principles in the U.S. are subject to interpretation by the Financial Accounting Standards Board, the American Institute of Certified Public Accountants, the SEC, and various bodies formed to promulgate and interpret appropriate accounting principles.
 A change in these principles or interpretations could have a significant effect on our reported financial results, and could affect the reporting of transactions completed before the announcement of a change.

-Increased scrutiny of, and evolving expectations regarding, sustainability and environmental, social, and governance ("ESG") matters could increase our costs, harm our reputation and adversely impact our financial results.
+Scrutiny of, and evolving expectations regarding, sustainability and environmental, social, and governance ("ESG") matters could increase our costs, harm our reputation and adversely impact our financial results.

-We, as with other companies, are facing increasing scrutiny related to our ESG practices and disclosures from certain investors, capital providers, shareholder advocacy groups, other market participants, government entities, customers, and other stakeholder groups or third parties.
+We, as with other companies, are facing scrutiny related to our sustainability and ESG practices and disclosures from certain investors, capital providers, shareholder advocacy groups, other market participants, government entities, customers, and other stakeholder groups.
 For example, certain institutional and individual investors have requested various ESG-related information and disclosures as they increasingly incorporate ESG criteria in making investment and voting decisions.
-With this increased focus, public reporting regarding ESG practices is becoming more broadly expected, which could lead to increased scrutiny of our ESG practices or lack thereof.
-Such increased scrutiny may result in increased costs, increased risk of litigation or reputational damage relating to our ESG practices or performance, changes in demands for certain products, enhanced compliance or disclosure obligations, or other adverse impacts on our business, financial condition or results of operations.
+With this focus, public reporting regarding sustainability and ESG practices is becoming broadly expected and standardized, which could lead to scrutiny of our ESG practices or lack thereof.
+While there are some other governments and actors taking different approaches, such scrutiny may result in increased costs, increased risk of litigation or reputational damage relating to our ESG practices or performance, changes in demands for certain products, enhanced compliance or disclosure obligations, or other adverse impacts on our business, financial condition or results of operations.